mathiasertl/django-ca/README.md

 1. Set up a secure certification authority in a few minutes.
 2. Manage your entire certificate authority from the command line.
 3. Get email notifications about certificates about to expire.
-4. Support for certificate revocation lists (CRLs).
+4. Support for certificate revocation lists (CRLs) and OCSP (both have to be hosted separately).

 ## Setup